yO0shi/space-learning-webpage/README.md

         - It designs the menu list
         - It fit the designs for display of smartphone
     - [] Memory Matching Card game
+      - acc.
+ChatGPT, it's satis factory if:
+        - It has surface design
+        - It has back side design
+        - It has at least four position of the cards
+        - It has shadow and edge effect of cards
     - [] Five star ratinng UI
     - [] color palet
     - [] Progress Bar